patrickfreyproductmanagement/patrickfreyproductmanagement.github.io/about.markdown

 * **2000-2006:** Studied Computer Science (Informatik) at [University of Ulm](https://www.uni-ulm.de/){:target="_blank"}, Germany.
 Graduated with Diplom degree.
 Main interests in programming languages and underlying paradigms.
 * **2004-2005:** Studied Computer Science at [Monash University](https://www.monash.edu/){:target="_blank"}, Melbourne, Australia.
 Main interests in parallel systems and programming languages.
 Graduated with Bachelor with Honors degree.
 * **2006-2010:** Conducted research in the area of automotive software engineering.
 Awarded with a PhD from Ulm University.
 Title of [PhD thesis: "A Timing Model for Real-Time Control-Systems and its Application on Simulation and Monitoring of AUTOSAR Systems"](https://www.linkedin.com/in/freypatrick/overlay/50016542/single-media-viewer?type=DOCUMENT&profileId=ACoAAAy3fMABdRHS-IHJ4YuMaaVL7OFYF5j2mx4&lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3BkqX4E8x8RlWBewbqax6LsQ%3D%3D){:target="_blank"}.

+# Interested?
+Get in touch

+If you're interested in lean product management in general or topics such as prioritization and value-based pricing, don't hesitate to get in touch ({% include get_in_touch.html %})!